sympodius/firesidefiction.github.io/README.md

 ## Front matter
 Every piece of content that we post to Fireside *must* include front matter.
 The front matter *must* be the first thing in the document, and *must* be surrounded by three dashes.
 The front matter *must* be in YAML format, which is simply: `parameter: value`.

-Here's what it a basic story or post looks like:
+Here's what a basic story or post looks like:
 like:

 > ---